herofilo/StormCat/StormCat/README.txt

 	4) Optionally restoring Moviestorm addon files disguised as archive files

 PLEASE NOTE: if you're updating from version:
+	+ 1.10.0: please either refresh the information for every addon in your catalogues or re-create your catalogues.
+SORRY for the inconvenience
 	+ 1.9.0: you should refresh the Catalogue Index (Catalogue Management page)
-	+ 1.8.1 or earlies, it's advisable to:
+	+ 1.8.1 or earlier, it's advisable to:
 		- re-create every addon Catalogue
 		- refresh the Catalogue Index